DND-DRDC-RDDC/OS_DriverMetadataExtractionCodes_RCM_C-band_SARdata/1 - RCM C++ GDAL driver code/README.txt

 This driver was compiled as part of the GDAL-2.4.4
 The cpp and header files are stored in gdal-2.4.4\frmts\rcm\, which also contains 'makefile.vc' and 'GNUmakefile' for Windows and Linux build, respectively.

-The gdal-2.4.4\frmts\rs2\ cpp and header files are also provided as RS2 SWIG functions are included in the gdalrasterband.cpp.
+The gdal-2.4.4\frmts\rs2\ and gdal-2.4.4\frmts\nitf\  cpp and header files are also provided as RS2 SWIG functions are included in the gdalrasterband.cpp.

 Files in this package:
-  gdal-2.4.4\GDALmake.opt:              Linux: add 'rcm' to GDAL_FORMATS
   gdal-2.4.4\frmts\gdalallregister.cpp  add '#ifdef  FRMT_rcm GDALRegister_RCM();  #endif'
   gdal-2.4.4\frmts\makefile.vc          Windows makefile: add -DFRMT_rcm in EXTRAFLAGS gdal-2.4.4\frmts\formats_list.html    add an entry for RCM